sammuelyee/docs/cartodb-editor.md

 Imagine you have 2 categories, one is “Vector”, the second is “Raster”.
 What if you want to know which tweets are saying “Vector yes”, or “Vector no”?
 This is easy:

 {% highlight sql %}
-SELECT * FROM table_twitter WHERE body ilike ‘%yes%’ AND category_name = 1
+SELECT * FROM dataset_twitter WHERE body ilike ‘%yes%’ AND category_name = 1
 {% endhighlight %}

 Or, correspondingly, for “Vector no”:

 {% highlight sql %}
-SELECT * FROM table_twitter WHERE body ilike ‘%no%’ AND category_name = 1
+SELECT * FROM dataset_twitter WHERE body ilike ‘%no%’ AND category_name = 1
 {% endhighlight %}

-Let’s go further: imagine that now you want to create two new categories in your table based on the obtained results.
+Let’s go further: imagine that now you want to create two new categories in your dataset based on the obtained results.
 One will be for those results that say “Vector yes”, the other one will be for “Vector no”.
-You just need to apply the previous queries, but this time you’ll include some updates in the table.
+You just need to apply the previous queries, but this time you’ll include some updates in the dataset.

 The following query will search all the tweets which include “Vector yes” and will update the category to be ‘3’.

 {% highlight sql %}
-UPDATE table_twitter SET category_name = 3 where body ilike ‘%yes%’ AND category_name = 1
+UPDATE dataset_twitter SET category_name = 3 where body ilike ‘%yes%’ AND category_name = 1
 {% endhighlight %}

 In the same way, we could build category number 4 to “Vector no”:

 {% highlight sql %}
-UPDATE table_twitter SET category_name = 4 where body ilike ‘%no%’ AND category_name = 1
+UPDATE dataset_twitter SET category_name = 4 where body ilike ‘%no%’ AND category_name = 1
 {% endhighlight %}

 But… what if the results are not so straightforward?
 You can add a new constraint and create a new category by this query which searches “yes” and “no” in the same tweet.

 {% highlight sql %}
-UPDATE table_twitter SET category_name = 5 where body ilike ‘%no%’ AND body ilike ‘%yes%’ AND category_name = 1
+UPDATE dataset_twitter SET category_name = 5 where body ilike ‘%no%’ AND body ilike ‘%yes%’ AND category_name = 1
 {% endhighlight %}

 If we follow this approach with the “Raster” option, we’ll have several categories that will allow us to conclude if a tweet was supporting a topic or not.
 This is a very simple example, but remember that CartoDB runs over the power of PostgreSQL, in which you can insert more advanced queries on the text of the tweets to better understand the data and gain insights.

-_Remember: perform a duplicate of the table prior to modifying it with statements like UPDATE, INSERT or DELETE.
+_Remember: perform a duplicate of the dataset prior to modifying it with statements like UPDATE, INSERT or DELETE.
 This way your original data will always be safe._

 ### Tips and tricks